windytan/redsea/README.md

     $ rtl_fm -M fm -l 0 -A std -p 0 -s 171k -g 40 -F 9 -f 87.9M | redsea

-There's a shorthand shell script called `rtl-rx.sh`:

-    $ ./rtl-rx.sh -f 87.9M

-Command line options to this script are passed on to `rtl_fm`.
-(These are not options for redsea.)
-Station frequency,
-`-f`, is mandatory.
-It may also be helpful to set the ppm error in the crystal using `-p`.
-Gain is set to 40 dB by default.
-The script can be modified to include additional parameters to redsea as well.

 For Raspberry Pi 1 it's necessary to change `-A std` to `-A fast`.
 This way more more CPU cycles will be left to redsea.